 As the effects of climate change become increasingly pronounced, Milwaukee County is projected to see significant changes in its temperature patterns.
-According to climate models, temperatures are expected to rise by an average of 10°F by the end of the century, as compared to the beginning.
-This change in temperature will have a range of impacts on the County's social fabric.
-While the County has historically seen a small temperature gradient with higher temperatures inland and lower temperatures towards the lake shore, projections suggest that the western border of the County will see higher temperatures than the lake shore in all future scenarios.
+According to climate models in Figure 4, temperatures are expected to rise by an average of 10°F by the end of the century, as compared to the beginning.
+This change in temperature will have a range of impacts on the county's social fabric.
+While the county has historically seen a small temperature gradient with higher temperatures inland and lower temperatures towards the lake shore, projections suggest that the western border of the county will see higher temperatures than the lake shore in all future scenarios.

-When the SVI is overlaid with annual average daily temperature projections, we can determine which regions of Milwaukee County face intensified exposure to climate change impacts.
+When the SVI is overlaid with annual average daily temperature projections [Figure 4], we can determine which regions of Milwaukee County may be most vulnerable to climate change impacts.
 High-emissions end-of-century scenarios project nearly every census tract identified as vulnerable to hit average daily temperatures of 69.21°F. Increasing daily temperatures impact diverse communities in diverse ways; for example, communities whose infrastructure has experienced historic underinvestment might feel heat impacts more substantially than neighborhoods which have access to high-quality energy efficient homes, or residents living with a disability may find their mobility, and by extension livelihood, affected by drastic temperature increases.
-Neighborhoods facing linguistic barriers may struggle to access crucial emergency, public health, and safety resources during extreme heat waves.
-Many of Milwaukee County residents experience a variegated combination of these vulnerability factors, with the SVI indicating these effects intersect most densely near central and northwest Milwaukee County.
+Neighborhoods with majority non-native English speakers may struggle to access crucial emergency, public health, and safety resources during extreme heat waves.
+Many Milwaukee County residents may experience a variety of vulnerability factors, with the SVI indicating these effects intersect most densely near central and northwest Milwaukee County.
 Models projecting low-emissions scenarios, on the other hand, indicate temperature increases peaking at approximately 67.57°F, with the most severe increases happening largely outside of vulnerable communities.

 As the temperature continues to increase, Milwaukee residents may face a variety of social vulnerabilities related to:

-Community Health: Community health is a critical aspect of public well-being that encompasses a range of factors, including access to healthcare, air and water quality, and exposure to environmental hazards.6 7 In particular, vulnerable populations may experience disproportionate impacts due to a lack of resources and increased exposure to environmental hazards, such as: Mid-Century (2050)
+Community Health: Community health is a critical aspect of public well-being that encompasses a range of factors, including access to healthcare, air and water quality, and exposure to environmental hazards.
+12 13 In particular, vulnerable populations may experience disproportionate impacts due to a lack of resources and increased exposure to environmental hazards, such as:

+Mid-Century (2050)

-Extreme Heat and Heat-Related Illnesses: Rising temperatures can lead to more frequent and severe heatwaves, which can increase the risk of heat-related illnesses such as heat exhaustion and heatstroke.
+Extreme Heat and Heat-Related Illnesses: Rising temperatures can lead to more frequent and severe heat waves, which can increase the risk of heat-related illnesses such as heat exhaustion and heatstroke.
 This risk is particularly high for vulnerable populations, such as the elderly, people with pre-existing medical conditions, and those living in urban areas with few green spaces.
 Additionally, extreme heat can exacerbate chronic health conditions such as asthma and heart disease, leading to hospitalizations and premature deaths.

 Poor Air Quality: Rising temperatures can worsen air quality, particularly in urban areas with high levels of traffic and industrial activity.
 Hotter temperatures can accelerate the formation of ground-level ozone, a harmful air pollutant that can trigger respiratory problems such as asthma and increase the risk of heart disease.
-According to the American Lung Association's State of the Air report, Milwaukee County received a failing grade for ozone pollution in 2020.8 Projections from the National Climate often disproportionately impacted by poor air quality, due to factors like residential segregation and the inequitable placement of polluting industries.

-Assessment also indicate that the Midwest is likely to see a large number of premature deaths from intensified ground-level ozone, with the region comprising half of all ozone-related premature deaths in both 2050 and 2090 projections (Figure 5).9 Lowincome communities and communities of color are
+According to the American Lung Association's State of the Air report, Milwaukee County received a failing grade for ozone pollution in 2020.14 Projections from the National Climate Assessment also indicate that the Midwest is likely to see a large number of premature deaths from intensified ground-level ozone, with the region comprising half of all ozone-related premature deaths in both 2050 and 2090 projections (Figure 5).
+15 Low-income communities communities of color are often disproportionately impacted by poor air quality, due to factors like residential segregation and the inequitable placement of polluting industries.